keryell/muSYCL/README.rst

 Experimental muSYCaL framework around SYCL 2020
 -----------------------------------------------

-This is a small synthesizer to experiment with `C++20
+This is a small music synthesizer to experiment with `C++20
 <https://isocpp.org/>`_ programming, design patterns and acceleration
 on hardware accelerators like GPU, FPGA or CGRA with the `SYCL 2020
 <https://www.khronos.org/sycl/>`_ standard.

 It starts as a clean room implementation of a synthesizer to have a clean modern core architecture which can then be accelerated.
-So there is no low-level features like pointers, macros, raw loops, etc. used in the code as much as possible.
+So low-level features like pointers, macros, raw loops, etc. are avoided in the code as much as possible.
 Just mostly high-level generic and functional programming with C++20 ranges, concepts...